C2.3 Identify and use equivalent relationships for whole numbers up to 1000, in various contexts.

 Computer shows the path of reasoning by proposing an assumption, verifying an assumption, formulating an assumption.

-In the primary and junior divisions, conjectures are usually expressed in words by students.
+In the Primary and Junior Divisions, conjectures are usually expressed in words by students.
 They may also be represented by concrete or semi-concrete materials to illustrate their mathematical reasoning as clearly as possible.

 Teachers need to expose students to a variety of problem situations that challenge them to practice the skill of making and testing a conjecture; for example, they present the number sentence (50 + 6 - 6 = 50) and ask them what they notice.
-Then, they offer them the following conjecture: "I wonder, when you add and subtract the same number in a math sentence, if it is the same as when you add or subtract zero."
+Then, they offer them the following conjecture: "I wonder, when you add and subtract the same number in a number sentence, if it is the same as when you add or subtract zero."
 Teachers then invite students to discuss this conjecture with each other and determine if it is still true.

 Students test this conjecture with other number sentences.
 They may not be convinced that it applies to any number sentence or to all numbers, especially large numbers.
 In the course of the discussion, they can propose their own conjectures as illustrated below.